 - With only one color, the meaning of that hue will speak volumes.
 Be mindful of color choice.

 - Don’t force too much color.
-A small swatch in a subtle location can have impact.
+A small swatch in a subtle location can have an impact.

 - Add color in a way that means something.
 Does it make your logo, brand or product easier to understand?